Interesting Facts for Kids

 The Chinese love music and opera plays, although the voices of the Chinese opera singers may sound strange to our ears.

 Chinese New Year, also called the Lunar New Year, is the biggest celebration on the Chinese calendar.
 The Chinese calendar start at the end of January/early February each year and every year another animal sign symbolises the strength and the weaknesses.
 There are 12 zodiac/animal signs and thus every 12 years the animals signs start over again.
-2020 is the Year of the Rat.
+2022 is the Year of the Tiger.
 Read more here.

 Children look very much forward to the Chinese New Year celebrations which are two weeks long celebrations over the new year when they get gifts, often money wrapped in red envelopes or red packets, from family and friends.
 Popular 'Lion Dances' also take place during this time.
 The dragon is the most celebrated symbol of prosperity and strength.

 Although Mandarin Chinese is the official language, in many regions other languages are spoken such as Cantonese, Shanghainese, Hainanese or Mongolian.

 The Chinese writing is done from top to bottom in little symbols or signs, called 'characters' of which an adult usually knows about 8,000 different characters.
 With 13 years most Chinese children can read and write 3,000 characters.